D2-mods/Better-IWD-Pregen/d2-script/readme-script.txt

 ==================================================
 Cooldown hotkeys
 ==================================================
-- If the B key is pressed, the character will enter a Cooldown mode for 30 seconds.
+- If the B key is pressed, the character will enter a Cooldown mode for 5 rounds (30 seconds).
-	- Reduces melee aggro range to 5 ft..
+	- Reduces melee aggro range to 5 ft.
-	- Also disables some of the retargeting actions.
+	- Also disables the more aggressive retargeting actions
 - If the E key is pressed, the Cooldown mode will be deactivated.
 - If the game is saved while a character is in Cooldown mode, it will be deactivated on reload.